Akuafo-Patawah12/Group-42/README.md

-# 🚚 Turbo Logistics & Marketing Web App
+# 🚚 SF Ghana Logistics & Marketing Web App

-Welcome to **Turbo's Logistics & Marketing Website** — a modern web platform built with **React** to showcase and manage logistics operations and marketing solutions.
+Welcome to SF Ghana Logistics & Marketing Website — a modern web platform built with *React* and *Nodejs* to showcase and manage logistics operations and marketing solutions.

 ## ✨ Features